-Reset the cached domain password for remote workers
+Reset the cached domain passwords

 Routine requests for password resets continue to be the leading support call driver.
 Gartner estimates that between 20% to 50% of all support calls are related to password resets.
 Allowing users to securely manage their own passwords will not only reduce the number of calls, but also the associated risk with service desk resets, especially if the service desk does not have a secure process for verifying users.